louisakck/381gp_project/README.md

     npm start
     ```

+4. Open your browser and navigate to `http://localhost:8080/`.

+***Note: OAUTH function of login via facebook will be unavailable for localhost access***

+### Access via cloud URL:

-4. Open your browser and navigate to `https://three81project-27.onrender.com`.
+1. Open your browser and navigate to `https://three81project-27.onrender.com`.

 ## Usage